Holothuroid/Covella/README.md

     val january1st1970 = "1970-01-01".inCalendar( moreAdvancedCalendar )

-You can define your calendar in implicit scope.
+You can define your calendar in implicit scope and forgeo the parameter.

 We can convert between Datum and Timestamp by calling
 - `Datum::begins`, `Datum::ends` and `Timestamp::datum(implicit cal: Calendar)` for `Datum=>Option[Timestamp]` and
 - `Timestamp::inCalendar(implicit cal: Calendar)` for `Timestamp=>Datum`
 respectively.

-But in order to do so our Calendar requires information about what Datum corresponds to `Timestamp(0)`.
+But in order to do so, our Calendar requires information about what Datum corresponds to `Timestamp(0)`.
 Let's put that in.

-    julianCalendar setTimestampZero "1970-01-01"
+    julianCalendar setTimestampZero "1970"

-Using January 1st, 1970 happens to be the unix epoch.
+Using January 1st, 1970, which happens to be the unix epoch.

 ### Synchronisation
 We still lack weeks in our model.
 Weeks form a system, independent of months and years.
 We can set them up as their own Calendar.